Estimate Time5 min

 Need a refresher on vesting?
 This is a process in which employer contributions to an account gradually become yours.
 This usually plays out over years and is used by some companies to retain employees.
 For example, your employer might use a vesting formula that says you get ownership of 20% of its contributions to your 401(k) each year up until you own everything outright after 5 years.
 If you left after 3 years, you’d only be able to take 60% of your employer’s contributions with you.
 The other 40% would stay in your employer’s plan.
 Regardless of when you leave, you’ll be able to take 100% of your own contributions with you.

-If you have less than $5,000 in your 401(k) or 403(b)
+If you have less than $7,000 in your 401(k) or 403(b)

 If your 401(k) or 403(b) balance has less than $1,000 vested in it when you leave, your former employer can cash out your account or roll it into an individual retirement account (IRA).
 This is known as a “de minimus” or “forced plan distribution” IRS rule.
-In some cases, if your vested balance is between $1,000 and $5,000 your former employer may also be eligible to perform an automatic rollover to your new employer’s retirement plan.
+In some cases, if your vested balance is between $1,000 and $7,000 your former employer may also be eligible to perform an automatic rollover to your new employer’s retirement plan.

-If you have more than $5,000 in your 401(k) or 403(b)
+If you have more than $7,000 in your 401(k) or 403(b)

-If you have at least $5,000 vested in your 401(k), 403(b), or other retirement savings plan, you generally have 4 options when you leave or quit:
+If you have at least $7,000 vested in your 401(k), 403(b), or other retirement savings plan, you generally have 4 options when you leave or quit:

 • Leave your account with your former employer.
-If your plan sponsor allows you to keep your retirement savings in their plans after you leave.
+If your plan sponsor allows it, you can keep your retirement savings in their plan after you leave.
 While your earnings will still grow tax-deferred, you won’t be able to contribute additional money to the account, though you can continue to manage your investments.
 If you do decide to leave your money in your former employer’s plan, keep up with its performance and check that how it’s invested continues to align with your goals.
 Make sure to verify if your plan requires a distribution at some point in the future.

 • Move the money into an IRA.
 You can open an IRA and move, or roll over, the money in your 401(k) or 403(b) into it.
 This may have more investment choices than your employer’s plan allowed and let you continue contributing to your retirement account provided you have earned income.